Zxynine/EvenBetterComments/README.md

 This setting will control whether comments in a plain text file are styled using the annotation tags.
 When true, the tags (defaults: `! * ? //`) will be detected if they're the first non-whitespace character on a line.

-`"evenbettercomments.ignoreShebangFormat": false`
-This setting will force the parser to check if it is about to style the first line of code, and if it is, it will check that the first two characters are not `#!`.
-If it detects the shebang delimiter, formatting for that line will not be applied.

 `"evenbettercomments.allowNestedHighlighting": true`
 This setting will tell the parser whether it should parse multiple tags on the same line or not.